January 6, 2026

 Dear Parents,

-We are having a good time learning!
+We are off to the races!
+The children are learning at a great rate.
+Thank you for all the support and time you have given to your child’s schooling.
 If you have any questions or concerns, please give me a call and we can discuss them.

 Sincerely,